 The gambling behaviors of fans are also likely to affect Forbes’ 2018 list.
 Closer ties between online casinos and sports bets have allowed for more of a fan crossover.
 Especially in Europe and Canada, where fans can easily access sportsbooks and online casino games.
 Most real money casino games have the same attraction as sports bets as you’re both placing bets on something that’s out of your control.
+Table and slot games come to mind like those featured on the bonusetu website.
 The games have the same principles, hence the overlap.
 And as these games are easily accessible on the internet, they can be played anywhere.
 If a sport bet isn’t going well, gamblers may switch over to a casino site.
 Many of the best online casinos sites in Europe and Canada offer players the latest news, betting guides and general information, and if you want to check out some of these betting sites there are some who offer you promo codes like the pointsbet promo code you can grab.
 Online gambling will be one of the biggest growth factors for both NFL and soccer in 2018.
 Soccer is likely to make the most gains here due to their existing wagering fan base.

 Which sports leagues and agencies earned the most in 2017?